msynk/BlazorCalendar/README.md

 - **Culture-Aware Date-Time Picker**: Built-in dropdown date-time picker in add/edit dialogs (no browser-native `datetime-local`) with culture calendar rendering support (including `fa-IR`)
 - **Drag & Drop**: Move events between time slots and dates with native HTML5 drag-and-drop
 - **Resize**: Drag the top or bottom handle of any day/week event block to adjust its start or end time
+- **Smart Overlap Layout**: When events conflict in day/week views their cards stack diagonally (each card offset to the right) instead of being squeezed into thin equal-width columns, so the title and time stay readable.
+Hovering or focusing a card lifts it above the rest.
+Non-conflicting events keep the full column width
+- **Event Tooltips**: Every event card exposes a native tooltip with the title, time range, and description so users can distinguish overlapping or clipped cards on hover
 - **Multi-User Support**: Filter events by attendee or color with avatar initials and color badges
 - **Fully customizable colors**: Bring your own palette through `EventColorOptions` — each entry has its own `Id`, `Title` (the full name shown verbatim, like `"SkyBlue"`), and `Value` (any CSS color).
 The component derives badges, swatches, and bullets from that single value
 - **External Filter UI (`HideFilters`)**: Hide the built-in color and attendee dropdowns and supply your own filter controls with pre-filtered events